CDCgov/phdi/tutorials/harmonization-tutorial.md

 # Tutorials: The Harmonization Module

-This guide serves as a tutorial overview of the functionality available in both `harmonization/` and `fhir.harmonization`.
+This guide serves as a tutorial overview of the functionality available in both `phdi.harmonization` and `phdi.fhir.harmonization`.
 It will cover concepts such as data type basics, imports, and common uses invocations.

 ## Module Overview: What is Harmonization?
 When we say "_harmonization_," we mean **the process of smoothing out, standardizing, and normalizing either data values or entries in a data structure**.
 Putting timestamps in a uniform structure, standardizing strings of text with cleaning rules, and identifying country information for ISO-formatted phone numbers are all examples that would leverage the harmonization module.
 Indeed, the purpose of the harmonization module as a whole is to streamline the process of cleaning data and massaging it into a user-friendly format.
-Importantly, harmonization does _not_ deal with the conversion of data between types or structures (for example, converting HL7v2 data into a FHIR-formatted data structure); that functionality can be found in the `fhir.conversion/` module.
+Importantly, harmonization does _not_ deal with the conversion of data between types or structures (for example, converting HL7v2 data into a FHIR-formatted data structure); that functionality can be found in the `phdi.fhir.conversion` module.
 Let's take a look at the two broad categories of functionality available in this module and its FHIR wrapper.

 ## The Basics: Sanitizing HL7 and Standardizing Inputs
 The harmonization modules broadly cover two main areas of functionality: